microspectrometer/dev-kit-2020/doc/book/spi-slave-data-ready-signal.md

 Multi-master SPI systems are neat.
 They can be used to implement a fault-tolerant distributed network of concurrent processes by sharing a common SPI bus.

+- [ ] Rethink multi-master as the solution for sending a frame of data from the `sensor` to the `bridge`: let the `sensor` become the `SpiMaster` when sending lots of data back

 ## Repurposing the automatic switch from Master-to-Slave